 Holy Father, keep them in your name that you have given me,

 so that they may be one just as we are."

 Gospel of John 17:11

-Note: This list includes the major references for the seven pages on Jesus Christ our Savior.
+Note: This list includes the major references for the eight pages on Jesus Christ.

 2 Bishop Fulton J. Sheen The Seven Last Words: The Message from the Cross.
 Garden City Books, Garden City, New York, 1952.